Different corporate structures

 Payment operations between residents are regulated under the Law on Payment Operations and the relevant NBRM bylaws, including all means of payment through banks, payment institutions and electronic money institutions without prescribing any specific requirement in that regard.

-All payments in the Republic of Macedonia should be executed in Denars, the official currency of the Republic of Macedonia.
-The FX Law stipulates that foreign currency accounts are opened and maintained at the commercial banks in accordance with the relevant Law on Banks and relevant secondary legislation rendered by the NBRM.
+All payments in the Republic of North Macedonia should be executed in Denars, the official currency of the Republic of North Macedonia.
+The FX Law stipulates that foreign currency accounts are opened and maintained at the commercial banks in accordance with the relevant Law on Banks and relevant secondary legislation rendered by the NBRNM.

 The use of foreign currency and other international valuables is permitted only for evaluation of the value of contracts between residents, while the effective currency for payment under such agreements is mandatory Macedonian Denar.
 The payments in foreign currency between residents is prohibited.
 Breach of this prohibition represents a misdemeanor or even criminal offence.
 Threatened penalties go up to EUR 10,000, while criminal offence in this regard could result in imprisonment of up to three years.

-The FX Law and relevant NBRM decisions regulate the amounts of foreign currency that can be carried by natural persons when crossing the state border.
-Non-residents can carry up to EUR 10,000 when crossing the Macedonian border without reporting; all amounts of cash currency in value greater that EUR 10,000 must be reported.
+The FX Law and relevant NBRNM decisions regulate the amounts of foreign currency that can be carried by natural persons when crossing the state border.
+Non-residents can carry up to EUR 10,000 when crossing the border of North Macedonia without reporting; all amounts of cash currency in value greater that EUR 10,000 must be reported.
 The residents are free to carry up to EUR 2,000, while amounts between EUR 2,000-10,000 must be reported.
-Residents are prohibited to carry over EUR 10,000 when exiting Macedonian territory.
+Residents are prohibited to carry over EUR 10,000 when exiting the territory of North Macedonia.

 The efficient one-stop-stop system does not raise many issues concerning registration of companies.
 The registration procedure, especially concerning registration of LLCs is rather straightforward.

-All foreign language documents provided before Macedonian authorities have to be accompanied by certified court translation.
+All foreign language documents provided before authorities of North Macedonia have to be accompanied by certified court translation.
 Companies tend to have more problems in the procedures for opening of a bank account upon their registration at the Central Registry.

 Pursuant to the anti-money-laundering regulations, certain additional documents should be submitted to the bank for the purposes of opening of a bank account.
 These documents primarily relate to the determining of the ultimate ownership of the subsidiary, i.e. shareholders owning at least 25% of shares of the founder or at least 25% of the managing rights.
 For these purposes, a bank would require an extract from the companies’ registry (notarised and legalised) demonstrating the identity of all of the founders of the subsidiary and the shareholders of each founder, and the same evidence (notarised and legalised) for all direct and indirect shareholders of the founders of the subsidiary, up to the individuals or listed companies being ultimate shareholders.
 For individuals being ultimate shareholders a notarised and legalised copy of their passport would be required.